 The Note 8 Pro camera has four cameras, including a unique 64 main megapixel sensor סמסונג In the premiere, with the addition of a wide-angle 8 sensor, the Macro 2 sensor for macro photography, and a last-minute 2 sensor for depth sensing, all alongside an 20 megapixel selfie camera.
 This model is also available through the official black-tailed importer at the moment (despite photos starring its white and green tint), at a cost of NIS 1,200 for volume storage Internal 64GB and 1,350 NIS model with 128GB for storage.

-Amazingly, the Redmi Note 8 Pro in the base version with 64GB for storage is now available through parallel importers for less than NIS 950, despite having officially landed a few days ago - and based on past experience you can only imagine how low you can get us The expected price war between the various stores and chains in the local market.
-It is inevitable that in a few months we will be able to find the Note 8 Pro at prices lower than 800 in some stores, so it will be a direct replacement for the popular Redmi Note 7 devices - and this is without mentioning the standard Redmi Note 8 model With chip Snapdragon 665 which will probably come with its own discounted prices in relation to the Pro version.
+Amazingly, the base version of Redmi Note 8 Pro with 64GB is now available through parallel importers for less than NIS 950, despite having officially landed a few days ago - and based on past experience you can only imagine how low you can get us The expected price war between the various stores and chains in the local market.
+It is inevitable that in a few months we will be able to find the Note 8 Pro at prices lower than 800 at some stores, so it will be a direct replacement for the popular Redmi Note 7 handsets - and that is without mentioning the standard Redmi Note 8 model With chip Snapdragon 665 which will probably come with its own discounted prices in relation to the Pro version.

 So who do you think you should choose?
 Or you may have an outside contender for the empire of To be accurate Who should be the winner in this comparison?
 Let's tell everyone in the comments.